Travelling to the UK

 Who must self-isolate

 These rules are for UK residents and all visitors coming into the UK.

 You will need to complete a public health passenger locator form unless you are travelling within the Common Travel Area and have been in the Common Travel Area for the past 10 days.

 Some people do not have to self-isolate because of their job.

 Why self-isolating is important

-It can take up to 14 days for you to develop coronavirus symptoms after you catch the virus and in this time you can unknowingly pass it on to others, even if you don't have symptoms.
+It can take up to 10 days for you to develop COVID-19 symptoms after you catch the virus and in this time you can unknowingly pass it on to others, even if you don't have symptoms.

-Self-isolating will reduce the chance of a second wave of coronavirus in the UK and help prevent family, friends and the community from contracting coronavirus, as well as helping to protect the NHS.
+Self-isolating will reduce the spread of COVID-19 in the UK and help prevent family, friends and the community from contracting it, as well as helping to protect the NHS.